(A chapter of Akayama DanJay.)

 “They’d better be self-starters, ’cause I’m not gonna micromanage ’em!”
 Lucille watched golden light flow from the green Wheel into the Galaxy Zephyr’s purple Uzumaki Armor.
 “Is that them?”

 Lucille’s crew of ten thousand gasped when the golden light flooded over them.
 Lucille didn’t know why they gasped until the golden light reached her in ZAB: it carried bathing warmth like a hot-spring.
 The purple Uzumaki Armor relaxed to subdued silvery-blue.
 “Don’t get too comfortable,” said Lucille.
-“We’re still in trouble!”
+“We’re still in trouble, I tell ya!”
 The Hurricane’s bubble contracted around them.
 As their prison shrank, its walls thickened.
 “Charlie, Dakshi, Eisu, Fumiko, report!”

 When Dakshi pressed buttons, the Galaxy Zephyr’s left hand twitched almost instantly.
 “Significant improvement to extremity responsiveness,” said Dakshi.
-The twins concurred, wiggling the Galaxy Zephyr’s toes.
+The twins Eisu and Fumiko concurred, wiggling the Galaxy Zephyr’s toes.

 Charlie blinked in the harsh golden light.
 Sweat soaked his eye-patch.
 “The new guy’s a little bright.
 It’s a sauna in here!
 Can we turn ’em down a tad?”
 Thousands of Lucille’s crew signaled agreement with Charlie on their touchscreen monitors.

 “Jya, Professor Bird-Thing,” said Lucille, “does our new Zephyr have a thermostat?”

 Akayama typed on ZAP’s control-panel.
 “I have just the idea.”